imazen/resizer-web/content/blog/2013/pricing-2013.md

 # Introducing ImageResizer Editions

 After Feb.
 1st, 2013, you will only be able to purchase plugins as part of an [ImageResizer edition](/buy); we will be retiring the [plugin bundles](/plugins/bundles).
 We are not discontinuing any plugins, just changing the way they are packaged to reduce confusion and lower the barrier to entry.
-Existing bundle licenses are still valid, and
+Existing bundle licenses are still valid, and you can [continue to purchase ImageResizer under the old pricing model until Feb.
+1st, 2013](/plugins/budles).

 License keys will be introduced this year, but only once we have made them as painless as possible.